Lunch with a Legend

 at the Texas Sports Hall of Fame

 Join the Baylor family at the Texas Sports Hall of Fame in Waco for our Lunch with a Legend series.
-John Morris, The Voice of the Bears, sits down with Kelly Shoppach, former Baylor Baseball catcher (1999-2001).
+John Morris, The Voice of the Bears, sits down with Mike Singletary, former Baylor Football linebacker (1977-1980).

 After the program, take a tour through the Texas Sports Hall of Fame, a museum honoring more than 400 Texas legends and home to 6,000 pieces of sports memorabilia.